The experiment

 The beam

 One of the most challenging aspects of REDTOP is related to the design of the proton beam required to produce the desired number of η/η’ mesons.
 The kinetic energy of that beam, in fact, needs to be high enough to generate the η mesons inside the target but, at the same time, not too high so that the background is kept at manageable levels.
-Monte Carlo simulations indicate that a beam energy of 1.8 GeV is optimal for the experiment.
+Detailed Monte Carlo simulations indicate that a beam energy of 1.8 GeV is optimal for the experiment.
 Furthermore, the beam time structure needs to be as uniform as possible, in order to allow the detector to collect, skim and transfer the information to the data storage.

 Fermilab Delivery Ring